-What Is Trauma and Post-Traumatic Stress Disorder?
+What Is Post-Traumatic Stress Disorder (PTSD) and Trauma?

 Trauma is an emotional response to an event which is outside of the normal or typical human experience, according to the American Psychological Association.
 Examples of extreme experiences include, but are not limited to accidents, sexual assault and natural disasters.
 Responses include difficulty regulating emotions, experiencing flashbacks and physical symptoms.
 Post-Traumatic Stress Disorder (PTSD) does not happen to everyone who has experienced trauma.

 You may experience Post-Traumatic Stress Disorder when you:

 - have experienced or witnessed an event in which your life or others’ lives were threatened with death or serious injury